-Being concerned about foot safety is excellent.
+It is great to be concerned about foot safety.
 Yes, safety toe (or, popularly steel toe) is the prime feature whenever you think about protecting the feet at work.
-At least, wherever you are moving in a hazardous environment where parts may fall or roll over the forefoot.
+At least, wherever you are working in a risky environment where things may fall or roll over the forefoot.
 Technology is moving forward at lightning speed.
 Safety toe features are also evolving.

-- Functions: What are safety toe boots and shoes?
-What do they look at?
+- 4 Functions: What are safety toe boots and shoes? what do they do?

-- Requirements vary: Do I need safety toe?
+- 5 Requirements Vary: Do I need a safety toe?

-- Safety toe inserts: Just like removable insoles?
-Good or not?
+- 7 Safety toe inserts: just like removable insoles? good or not?

-- Can safety toes be dangerous?
+- 8 Can Safety Toes Be Dangerous?
 Can they completely cut the toes off?

-- You may not need safety toes: Why & when not wearing a safety toe can be stronger for you?
+- 9 You May Not Need Safety Toes: Why & when not wearing a safety toe can be better for you?

 Safety toe covers everything.
-Whether you are looking for steel toe, composite ones, carbon toe, nanotechnology toe, aluminum, titanium, alloy or other rare breeds like CarbonMax, these are falling under safety toe criteria.
-We even prefer to discuss metatarsal guards under this term which keep things simple.
+Whether you are looking for steel toe, composite ones, carbon toe, nanotechnology toe, aluminum, titanium, alloy, or other rare breeds like CarbonMax, all of these are falling under safety toe criteria.
+We even prefer to discuss metatarsal guards under this term which keeps things simple.

 Let’s go through the alternative phrases and terms:

-Sometimes people say safety boot/shoe/footwear.
-If it is ‘steel boot,’ ‘steel shoe,’ ‘steel cap,’ ‘safety capped’ or ‘protection/protective,’ it means more or less the same.
+Sometimes people say safety boots/shoes/footwear.
+If it is ‘steel boot’, ‘steel shoe’, ‘steel cap’, ‘safety capped’ or ‘protection/protective’, it means more or less the same.

-This post is pulling out of the safety toe series, 9 articles that mythbust, explain, suggest, and answer FAQs on:
+This post is part of the safety toe series, 9 articles that myth bust, explain, suggest, and answer FAQs on: